AdobeDocs/marketo.en/help/marketo/getting-started/setup/configure-protocols-for-marketo.md

 `1` **Add CNAME for Landing Pages**

 Add the landing page CNAME they sent you to your DNS record, so that `[YourLandingPageCNAME]` points to the unique Account String that is assigned to your Marketo landing pages.
-Log in to your domain registrar’s site and enter the landing page CNAME and Account String.
+Log in to your domain registrar's site and enter the landing page CNAME and Account String.
 Typically, this involves three fields:

 * Alias: Enter `[YourLandingPageCNAME]` (provided by marketing)
 * Type: CNAME